laam-egg/Fireback/VS/README.md

 ## IDE
 To use these files you must have Visual Studio installed on your local machine.
-This project is checked to compile fine with Visual Studio version 2022.
+This project is checked to compile fine with Visual Studio 2022.

 ## Setup third-party libraries
-To set up SDL2 and its plugin, you first have to install [vcpkg](https://vcpkg.io/en/getting-started.html).
+To set up SDL2 and its plugins, you first have to install [vcpkg](https://vcpkg.io/en/getting-started.html).
 Then, open the terminal and type:
 > vcpkg install sdl2:x64-windows
 > vcpkg install sdl2-image:x64-windows